 The Neutral Density Filter (ND) is one of those tools that should be in almost every photo bag.
 However, ND filters are mysterious to some and many people just don’t understand how, where and when to use them.
-This article will discuss the 7 Best ND Filter for Landscape Photography.
+You can use it for Whether you’re looking to reduce the brightness, keep them in clear skies, Shoot long exposure sunsets, sunrises, waterfalls and running water or shoot long shots on a clear day, This article will discuss the 7 Best ND Filter for Landscape Photography.

 Beyond that, manufacturers seem to vary in their preferences regarding how they call ND filters – adding to the confusion.
 In this article, let us go through the world of ND filtering together and see if we can understand the nomenclature and also name a few appropriate times for their use.

 The ND filter is basically a filter that, placed in front of the lens (or thrown in a filter slot) reduces the amount of light entering the room.
 Think of the ND filter as the sunglasses for your camera – although sunglasses that do not change the color of light captured by the camera and lens – hence the “neutral” nomenclature.

 Morning in downtown Brooklyn after a snowfall.
 Captured with a 16-option Formatt-Hitech Firecrest Ultra ND filter.
 What do neutral density filters do or allow you to do?